bspafford/Portal/README.md

 # Splitplane
 *A recursive rendering experiment in Unity URP*

 This is a prototype of a recursive portal system built in Unity URP.
-Inspired by Valv'es *Portal*, it supports multiple portal layers using custom rendering logic.
+Inspired by Valves *Portal*, it supports multiple portal layers using custom rendering logic.
 Created to explore camera rendering, oblique projection, and shader optimization.

 - Real-time recursive portal rendering
 - Oblique projection matrix manipulation